rutrac/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-hybrid-connectivity.md

 To implement hybrid connectivity between your on-premises environment and Office 365 communication services, you need to meet the following infrastructure requirements:

 - A single on-premises deployment of Skype for Business Server or Lync Server that is deployed in a supported topology.
 See [Topology requirements](plan-hybrid-connectivity.md#BKMK_Topology) in this topic.
+    > [!NOTE]
+    > Every SIP domain that exists in your on-premises environment must also exist in your Office 365 tenant and vice-versa.
+You cannot       have some SIP domains online only and some domains on-premises only.
+Otherwise, presense, IM and other features will not work correctly.
 - A Microsoft Office 365 tenant with Skype for Business Online enabled.
     > [!NOTE]
     > You can use only a single tenant for a hybrid configuration with your on-premises deployment.